What is a Piston Compressor?

 How Piston Compressors Work

-As the piston moves downwards, it draws air into the cylinder through the inlet valve.
+As the piston moves downward, it draws air into the cylinder through the inlet valve.
 When the piston moves back up inside the cylinder, the inlet valve closes, forcing the air inside the cylinder to compress.
-The compressed air is then pushed through the discharge valve into the storage tank, where it is ready for use.
+The compressed air is then pushed through the discharge valve into the storage air tank, where it is ready for use.
 This process is repeated in cycles to ensure you always have a continuous supply of compressed air.

 Here is how reciprocating compressors work step by step: